wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

 In this tutorial, lets look at how the Streaming Integrator generates an alert based on the events received, and how that particular alert can trigger an integration flow in the Micro Integrator, and get a response back to the Streaming Integrator for further processing.

-To understand this consider a scenario where the Streaming Integrator receives production data from a factory, and triggers an integration flow if it detects a per minute production average that exceeds 100.
+To understand this, consider a scenario where the Streaming Integrator receives production data from a factory, and triggers an integration flow if it detects a per minute production average that exceeds 100.

 ## Configuring the Streaming Integrator